DataIntellectTech/TorQ-CME/README.md

 q torq.q -load decoder.q -proctype decoder -procname decoder -files sample/sample_20170101.log
 ```
 The above will process the sample logfile provided and save the data to `cme_db`.
-To load the hdb simply run from your TorQ directory `q hdb`.
+To load the hdb simply run from your TorQ directory `q cme_db`.

 https://github.com/AquaQAnalytics/TorQ